Richardaeld/google_translate_game/README.md

 + GitHub's IDE GitPod was used for the entire construction and planning process.
 + GitHub houses the master branch.

+# Technologies (Langauges) Used
++ HTML - Is the basic construction (foundation) of this webpage
++ CSS - Makes the basic construction of this webpage more visually appealing
++ JavaScript - Allow users to interact with webpage without having to reload page or load multiple pages

 # Testing
 ## Header items, Lose/Win Conditions, and Multiple Round Playability
 #### Expectation(s):